Characters: Game Of Thrones Independent Characters

 - Adaptational Heroism: A minor case as of the third season.
 While he engaged in the same sick experiements as his book counterpart, Qyburn in the show appears to have a genuine interest in healing people, and justifies his experiments through a Totalitarian Utilitarian mindset.
 In contrast, the book Qyburn is more clearly motivated by For Science! and For the Evulz.
 Also, because the sadistic mercenary band The Brave Companions were Adapted Out, the show Qyburn seemingly lacks his book counterpart's involvement with such a group.

-- Affably Evil: Despite being a pretty awful person (based on his backstory), Qyburn is definitely one of the nicest characters on the show.
+- Affably Evil: Despite being a pretty awful person (based on his backstory), Qyburn has a pleasant demeanour.
+Even Cersei admits to being 'fond' of him.

 - Analogy Backfire: Qyburn argues to Jaime that his vivisection of paupers was justified by the fact that it helped him save many more lives.
 He then asks Jaime how many men he's killed (hundreds, probably), and then asks how many he's saved: